SPANISH 440 “THEORY AND METHODS IN TEACHING HERITAGE SPEAKERS”

 Fall 2017, Tuesdays 5:00-7:45 pm

-Full time teachers will have the option to participate remotely (live, at the same time we hold class, using Google Hangouts) for up to four (4) class sessions of their choosing during the semester.
+Full time teachers will have the option to participate remotely (live, at the same time we hold class, using Google Hangouts) for up to two (2) class sessions of their choosing during the semester.

 In this course, we review theories in bilingual development, sociolinguistics, and language teaching in order to understand best practices in, and develop coherent materials for, teaching heritage language learners.
 Focus is on Spanish but teachers of all languages are welcome.